fChristenson/js-roadmap/README.md

 ## Description

-This is a roadmap for becoming a full stack [JavaScript](./frontend/javascript/javascript.md) developer with [React](./frontend/single_page_applications/single_page_applications.md) focus, below you will find some of the most relevant topics for building professional grade web applications.
+This is a roadmap for becoming a full stack [JavaScript](./frontend/javascript/javascript.md) developer with [React](./frontend/single_page_applications/single_page_applications.md) focus, below you will find some of the most relevant topics for building professional grade web applications a the time of writing this document.

 ### [FAQ](./faq/faq.md)